Signs and Symptoms

 Epicanthus | Epicanthal Folds

 Epicanthus is when the skin fold of the eyelid covers the inner corner of the eye.
-This may be the result of ancestry, ageing and health conditions including some genetic syndromes.
-Several genetic syndromes present with Epicanthus as a symptom- over 60% of individuals with Down syndrome, for example, have Epicanthus or folds of skin in the eyelid as a facial feature.
+This may be the result of ancestry, aging, and health conditions including some genetic syndromes.
+Several genetic syndromes present with Epicanthus as a symptom- over 60% of individuals with Down syndrome, for example, have Epicanthus or folds of skin […]

 Read more